Call to Host

 - Past and Future Computers and Writing Locations and Hosts

-The CCCC Committee on Computers in Composition and Communication (7Cs) invites all interested institutions to submit proposals to host either the onsite or online (or both) Computers and Writing conference(s), which are held annually.
+The CCCC Committee on Computers in Composition and Communication (7Cs) invites all interested institutions to submit proposals to host the onsite Computers and Writing conference(s), which are held annually.

 The Computers and Writing Conference is the main conference for those who use computers and networks to teach writing.
 It brings together scholars, teachers, and professionals from all over the world in an intimate, welcoming setting to discuss the problems, successes, innovations, and logistics of computer and network-based writing instruction.

 Since there is no formal organization that oversees the conference and its continuity from year to year, the Computers and Writing community relies upon the generosity of institutions of higher education to host the conference.
 Typically, these institutions can donate time, personnel, facilities, and limited funding to make the conference a success.
 Proposals include information about a proposed theme, possible keynote speakers, activities, and innovations that will make the conference a success.